oguzal/LordOfTheRingsApi/LotrSDK/LotrSDK/README.md

-# Lord of the Rings C# SDK
+# Lord of the Rings C# SDK Using RestSharp Library

 This C# SDK  allows to consume Lord of the Rings API endpoints easily, which are  available on https://the-one-api.dev/documentation.
-It supports retrieving Movie and Quote data both  individually and as a list, the results are converted to type safe C# models.
+The current implementation supports retrieving of Movie and Quote objects as collection or  individually,  the results are converted to type safe C# models listed under Model folder.
 Some form of filtering is also supported as described below.
  In this version the below endpoints are implemented:

 | Endpoint | Description| Corresponding SDK Method|